MANAGE WORK / LIFE SKILLS

-The result was that by the end of 1993 the business had replaced all lost income and even showed a modest growth, with no retrenchments other that natural attrition etc., Whilst I am personally chuffed with this scenario, it was a team effort achieved though both self and collective discipline by all staff members.
+The result was that by the end of 1993 the business had replaced all lost income and even showed modest growth, with no retrenchments other than natural attrition etc., Whilst I am personally chuffed with this scenario, it was a team effort achieved through both self and collective discipline by all staff members.

 Discipline and management style also underpin my management success, effectively delivering results that reflect business plan projections and financial budget constraints.